-PVSD is strongly commitmented to school safety.
-Part of this commitment means we are continuously assessing and improving our safety procedures and programs.
-We recently introduced a new Standard Response Protocol (SRP), which is seen at right and has been displayed in poster format in all of our buildings.
+PVSD is strongly committed to school safety.
+As part of this commitment we are continuously assessing and improving our safety procedures and programs.
+As a District, we have adopted the Standard Response Protocols (SRP) as outlined by the I Love You Guys Foundation.

-RHF is an additional safety response that Perkiomen Valley School District added to its Standard Response Protocol in the 2018-19 school year after spending a year training with professionals.
+RHF is an additional safety response that the District added to its SRP several years ago.
 RHF was developed by the Department of Homeland Security and is an options-based approach that allows for flexibility when responding to a crisis.
 Training encourages situational awareness and encourages participants to think about how their response to a crisis might change in the moment, depending upon the circumstances.

 No, we will not be emphasizing this part of the response in any drill that is practiced.
-Instead, what we want faculty and staff to impress upon students is to be aware of what is happening around them and to know that responses may change depending upon the situation.
-We hope to train our students to know that they should follow the lead of the adult(s) in the room.
-Those adults will be the ones making decisions in the moment as to what seems to be the safest response.
+Instead, what we want faculty and staff to impress upon students is to be aware of what is happening around them and know that responses and/or directions for responses may change depending upon the situation.

-Ask your school principal about the emergency preparedness plan in place to handle an emergency or crises.
-Please be aware that some cases, we may not be able to share every detail of our emergency preparedness plans with you for security reasons, but you are welcome to learn about our basic framework and guidelines.
+Contact your school principal about the emergency preparedness plan in response to an emergency or crisis in their respective school.
+Families are also welcome to reach out to Mr. Dean Miller (firstname.lastname@example.org), District Safety Supervisor, with questions about school safety.
+Please be aware that, in some cases, we may not be able to share every detail of our emergency preparedness plans for security reasons.
+Families are welcome to learn about our basic framework and guidelines.

 In 2019, the state rolled out the Safe2Say Something anonymous reporting system.
 This system allows school community members to report safety concerns related to school violence and/or student crisis.
 Below are three ways to report a safety concern.
 Click on the image for more information or visit: Safe2Say.